The Basic Search

 Refining Your Search

-By default, our search only returns pages that include all of your search terms.
+By default, our search returns pages that best match given search terms based on natural language.
 There is no need to include "and" between terms.
 For example, to search for "electrical" and "engineering" enter "electrical engineering".
 To broaden or restrict the search, include fewer or more terms.

 You can exclude a word from your search by putting a minus sign ("-") immediately in front of the term you want to exclude.
 Make sure you include a space before the minus sign.